MatthewCalligaro/E155Final/README.md

 ### Instructions for Looping
 1. Place the device in **Loop settings** mode with the switches.
 2. Tap out the desired tempo on the **Play button**.
-The current tempo will be flashed by the LED.
+The LED will flash the current tempo.
 3. By default, a loop consists of 4 measures.
 To increase this, press the **Reset button**, which will allow you to select 1, 2, 4, 8, or 16 measures.
 The LED will flash `log2(measures) + 1` times.
 4. Place the device in **Loop** mode with the switches.
 5. The device will click 4 times and then begin recording for the set number of measures.
-Afterwards, the recorded loop will be played indefinitely.
+Afterwards, the recorded loop will play indefinitely.
 The LED will continue to flash to indicate the tempo.
 6. To pause the current loop, press the **Play button**.
 7. To record a new loop, press the **Restart button**.
 8. To save the loop to the internet, press the **Save button**.
 The LED will flash 3 times.